Submissions

 Example:

-Tomuschat, Christian, 2008, Human Rights: Between Idealism and Realism, Second Edition, Oxford University Press, New York.
+Tomuschat, Christian, Human Rights: Between Idealism and Realism, Second Edition, New York: Oxford University Press, 2008.

 Example:

-<author’s name>, <year of publication>, <title>, <type of publication (research result/bachelor or master thesis/dissertation>, <institution>, <place of institution>.
+<author’s name>, <”title”> <(type of publication research result/bachelor or master thesis/dissertation>, <institution>, <year of publication)>.

 Example: